mihirskulkarni/mihirskulkarni.github.io/_pages/about.md

 ---
 Hello!
 Welcome to my website.
 I am an astronomy postdoctoral researcher at the University of Toledo.
 I completed my Ph.D. in astronomy from Columbia University in 2021.

-I primarily study the formation of the first stars in the universe using numerical simulations.
+I study the formation of the first stars in the universe using numerical simulations and semi-analytical models.
+I am also interested in alternative dark mattter models, particularly fuzzy dark matter which is made up of ultra-light axions ($m \sim 10^{-22}$ eV) where the quantum effects of the particle manifest on the astrophysical scales.

-Please bear with me while I tidy up this website.